What Andrew Yang’s universal basic income would actually look like

 “There’s a wealth of literature of the effectiveness of cash transfers over ad hoc [welfare] programs,” says Samuel Hammond, a researcher at the Niskanen Center who studies poverty.

-Unlike welfare programs, a UBI would also be much more straight forward to execute.
+Unlike welfare programs, UBI would also be much more straightforward to execute.
 “One of the issues we face is most people do not participate in every program they’re eligible for,” Elaine Maag, a senior research associate at the Tax Policy Center, tells Mother Jones.
 “In some cases, you might meet eligibility requirements but the program might not be fully funded.”

-Because of uneven participation rates and funding, it can be difficult to directly compare how much the average welfare participant would gain or lose by taking a $1,000-month UBI instead of current safety net programs.
-According to the Center of Budget and Policy Priorities, a single parent of two making the federal minimum wage would be eligible for $435 dollars in food stamps per month.
-Temporary Assistance for Needy Families benefits vary between states, but according to CBPP research, benefits for a single-parent family of three can range from as little $170 dollars in Mississippi to $1,039 in New Hampshire.
-Social Security, while disproportionately benefiting seniors, also has an enormous reach in lifting families out of poverty: According to CBPP, Social Security annually lifts more than one million children out of poverty.
+Because of uneven participation rates and funding, it can be difficult to directly compare how much the average welfare participant would gain or lose by taking a $1,000-a-month UBI instead of current safety-net programs.
+According to the Center of Budget and Policy Priorities, a single parent of two making the federal minimum wage would be eligible for $435 in food stamps per month.
+Temporary Assistance for Needy Families benefits vary by state, but according to CBPP research, benefits for a single-parent family of three can range from as little as $170 in Mississippi to $1,039 in New Hampshire.
+Social Security, while disproportionately benefiting seniors, also has an enormous reach in lifting families out of poverty: According to CBPP, Social Security annually lifts more than 1 million children out of poverty.

 “Our pure welfare programs are not really generous to begin with now.
-So I don’t know how many people would lose benefits,” says Jesse Rothstein, a professor of public policy and economics at the University of California, Berkeley.
+So I don’t know how many people would lose benefits,” says Jesse Rothstein, a professor of public policy and economics at the University of California-Berkeley.
 “But it would be a tremendous reorientation of the social safety net away from families with children.”

 In a February working paper co-authored with economist Hilary W. Hoynes, Rothstein found that while a “generous UBI” could replace the need for most welfare programs, it could also run the risk of redistributing funds away from the lowest-income families.
-The loss of disability and Social Security would almost certainly put seniors and disabled households at a disadvantage.
+The loss of disability benefits and Social Security would almost certainly put seniors and households with disabilities at a disadvantage.

 “We certainly don’t want to just throw the baby out with the bathwater,” says Mabud of the Roosevelt Institute.
 “Cash is valuable in and of itself in reducing inequality.
 It certainly is not enough.
 We need more than just cash-transfer programs to help reduce what we’re seeing around the country.”

-When asked if UBI should work with other economic policies, Yang expressed his support for initiatives like a child tax credit.
-Yang also endorses paid-family leave.
+When asked if UBI should work with other economic policies, Yang expressed support for initiatives like a child tax credit.
+Yang also endorses paid family leave.
 “The only reason I advocate for UBI over other plans…is the timing of payment issues, bureaucracy.
 We’re putting people into better positions to succeed if we get them cash on a regular basis to rely on,” says Yang.

 UBI isn’t exactly a new idea.
 From Thomas Paine to Richard Nixon, thinkers across the political spectrum have touted ideas for a guaranteed income for centuries.
-Similar existing programs, like the monthly share of the state’s oil revenue that Alaskans receive, also show that a UBI would be unlikely to discourage people from working.
-In recent years, the idea of a universal basic income, or a guaranteed set monthly payment from the government to everyone in the country, with over 50 percent support from voters under 50.
+Similar existing programs, like the monthly share of the state’s oil revenue that Alaskans receive, also show that UBI would be unlikely to discourage people from working.
+In recent years, the idea of a universal basic income, or a guaranteed monthly payment from the government to everyone in the country, has gained popularity with over 50 percent support from voters under 50.

 “The thing that’s changed is both an appetite for bigger bolder ideas and also the automation debate, the future of work debate,” says Hammond.
 “And that’s clearly how Andrew Yang uses it.
 I think UBI is as much a specific policy proposal as it is for him to talk about the mass automation of jobs, the struggles of the blue collar working class economy.”